TeskaLabs/splang-docs/docs/language/types.md

 ---
-title: Type system
+title: Types
 ---

-# SP-Lang Type system
+# SP-Lang types

 This is detailed description of the type system used in SP-Lang.